MP Estate Planning UK

 Trustee income tax and the tax pool

 When trustees pay tax on interest or dividends, that tax forms a tax pool.
-It gives beneficiaries a credit when income is distributed, so some tax can be reclaimed.
+This pool provides beneficiaries with a tax credit when income is distributed, meaning lower-rate or non-taxpaying beneficiaries can reclaim some or all of the tax paid by the trustees.

 Capital gains and reduced allowances